revk/NOTSCO/ProposedChanges.md

 ### 2.1.2

 The strict URI format is defined for use by TOTSCO, RCPs and MAPs, but it is not in fact required by TOSTCO for RCPs/MAPs.
 TOTSCO allow any URI for CP/MAP to be specified.
 TOTSCO do follow this URI scheme for the hub, but not for the simulator.
-This should be clarified as more flexibility over the URI format will help some CPs.
+This should be clarified and explained, as this flexibility URI format will help some CPs.

 ### 2.1.8